shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 -------

 3.0.0.3.108.6:
+   - NEW: HTTP access list (backported from build 112)
+   - NEW: PPTP VPN encryption options (backported from build 112)
    - FIXED: Traffic history location was't properly saved when changed in webui.
    - FIXED: Hid the option of saving traffic history to nvram - for now, to avoid people filling their limited nvram space.
+   - FIXED: Missing bottom pixels from the bottom of General menu
+   - FIXED: Removed invalid CSS attribute

 3.0.0.3.108.5: